-The ideas of leading social theorists regarding the development of law, as seen against a background of economic, political and cultural development within society.
-Stress on the connections between historical events in England and Australia and the concurrent emergence of legal principles, though the subject also leaves scope for considering the status of various fundamental legal concepts.
-This subject (as an alternative to 90.832) forms part of the compulsory core of the LLB and BJuris degree courses with respect to students entering the Faculty in 1981 and thereafter.
+This subject (as an alternative to 90.832) forms part of the compulsory core of the LLB and BJuris degree courses with respect to students who entered the Faculty in 1981 and thereafter.
 Students are required to take one of these two subjects to fulfil compulsory requirements and are permitted to take the other as an elective.
-For intakes earlier than 1981, it is proposed as
+For intakes earlier than 1981, it is an elective only.

-Electives\
+Electives

-Preregulaites for Elective Subjects
+Prerequisites for Elective Subjects

 The Faculty has decided not to impose an elaborate set of subject prerequisites and co-requisites.
 The Faculty in effect prefers to maintain a flexible attitude toward admission to particular subjects and to the variety of pre-law study backgrounds of its many students.

-As the elective program is of its nature an advanced stage of the various courses, teachers plan their subjects and their teaching and assessment strategies on the general assumption that students entering any particular elective have completed Legal System-Torts, Legal Research and Writing, Criminal Law, Contracts, Constitutional and Administrative Law and Property and Equity.\\
+As the elective program is of its nature an advanced stage of the various courses, teachers pian their subjects and their teaching and assessment strategies on the general assumotion that students entering any particular elective have completed Legal System-Torts, Legal Research and Writing, Criminal Law, Contracts, Constitutional and Administrative Law and Property and Equity.

-Elective subjects for which specific prerequisites or corequisites have been set are:
+Elective subjects for which specific prerequisites or co-requisites have been set are: